 Strengths have endured as a focal point of career growth.
-Whitney Johnson speaks of our unsung “super-powers”, that can drive both career disruption and growth.
+Whitney Johnson speaks of our unsung “super-powers” that can drive both career disruption and growth.
 Massive training organizations, have arisen to discuss how we might find our strengths.
-Psychologists speak of how we can augment organizational agility by matching contributor strengths with the needs of a specific role.

 We all agree that strengths matter — and that their identification is vital.